blue-yonder/vikos/README.md

 ------------

 * Changing model representation, cost function and optimization algorithm independently from each other
-* Generic: Not commiting to a particular datastructure for i.e. Input Vectors
+* Generic: Not commiting to a particular datastructure for inputs, targets etc.
 * If the design goals above can only be achieved by sacrificing performance, so be it

 Current State